AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/overview.md

 Dynamic Media Classic is the hub around which customers create, author, and deliver rich media content.
 Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
 Rich media can be delivered to all marketing and sales channels, including the web, print material, e-mail campaigns, web applications, desktops, and devices.

 Image serving is perhaps the most used function of Dynamic Media Classic.
-In fact, most customers use Dynamic Media Classic to serve up all the images on their websites,including images for zoom or rich media.However, it can also be used for many other purposes, including delivery of video and use of AI to optimize images delivered.
+In fact, most customers use Dynamic Media Classic to serve up all the images on their websites, including images for zoom or rich media.
+However, it can also be used for many other purposes, including delivery of video and use of AI to optimize images delivered.

 ## Core Capabilities of Dynamic Media Classic

 In this guide we'll discuss the following core capabilities of Dynamic Media Classic.

 - **Dynamic Imaging.** The umbrella term for real-time editing, formatting and sizing, and interactive zoom and pan; color and texture swatching; 360-degree spin; image templates; and multimedia viewers.
-- **Video.** Upload final videos,publish them,and progressively download them into configurable video viewers.
+- **Video.** Upload final videos, publish them, and progressively download them into configurable video viewers.
 - **Smart Imaging.** Technology that leverages Adobe Sensei AI capabilities and works with existing "Image Presets" to enhance image delivery performance by automatically optimizing image format, size, and quality based on client browser capabilities.

 To discover additional capabilities of the solution, visit the [Documentation for Dynamic Media Classic](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/intro/introduction.html).